-Usually, if taken appropriately, benzodiazepines are not harmful for an individual to take.
+Usually, if taken appropriately, benzodiazepines are not harmful to an individual to take.
 They need to be taken as directed, and not taken over the dose that is prescribed by the physician.

 “Generally speaking, when used as directed under supervision from a doctor, benzodiazepines are relatively safe for short periods of time.
 They are not, however, meant to be taken for longer than a few weeks to a few months at most.”
 (American Addiction Centers, 2020)

-To be successfully managed, benzos need to be taken for short periods of time for relief that typically require more interventions from a medical provider such as psychologist or doctor.
+To be successfully managed, benzos need to be taken for short periods of time for relief which typically requires more interventions from a medical provider such as a psychologist or doctor.
 A common symptom, such as insomnia may require a medical evaluation to determine the underlying cause of why it is happening and whether it can be treated with pharmaceutical measures or other medical methods.

 Side Effects of Benzo Use